JoTechOfficial/Shadex/README.md

 -----
 Install: https://betterdiscord.app/

-1. Once betterdiscord is installed, install Shadex via exe provided in your themes folder
+1. Once betterdiscord is installed, move shadex.theme.css to themes folder

-(default is: C:\Users\(YourName)\AppData\Roaming\BetterDiscord\themes)
+Themes Folder Is Located Here - (C:\Users\(YourUsername)\AppData\Roaming\BetterDiscord\themes)

-2. Go into discord and scroll down until you see Themes, once there turn on Shadex
+2. Now go into discord settings, scroll down until you see Themes, once there turn on Shadex
 3. Enjoy your new theme

 Make Sure Your Settings Look Like This: